cenodude/DriverSync/README.md

 1. Launch the application.
 2. Configure file paths for iOverlay and CrewChief data in the Settings dialog if needed.
 DriverSync will automatically look for the default paths of iOverlay and CrewChief.
 3. Click "Sync Now" to start the synchronization process.

----

-## Backup

-Backups are stored in the `Backup` folder with filenames including timestamps for easy identification.
-Backups ensure data safety before synchronization.

----

 ## Credits